aisyahumairah/meeting-room-booking-system/docs/requirement/business-overview.md

 ### Recurring Booking Rules

-- Approval/rejection applies to the entire series
+- Recurring events are linked and managed as a series
 - Editing affects all occurrences in the series
 - Cancellation cancels the entire series
 - Individual occurrences cannot be managed separately